 Companies must return the cannon to the surface side of the pool.
-Two platforms will hold each end of the cannon 7 cm to 10 cm off of the pool bottom.
-The platforms will be constructed of 1⁄2-inch PVC pipe attached to bricks.
-There will be no grab points or other attachment point on the cannon.
+The cannon will have a #310 U-bolt that will act as a grab point.
 Companies may return the cannon to the surface, side of the pool by any means they wish, with the exception of lifting and recovering the cannon manually.
-No team member can physically lift or pull the cannon to the surfaces may be used to lift the cannon to the surface.
+No team member can physically lift or pull the cannon to the surface.
+Additional devices may be used to lift the cannon to the surface.
 MATE will not provide any devices; companies must design and bring their own devices.
 Companies will receive 20 points when they successfully return the cannon to the surface, side of the pool.
 Successfully returning the cannon is defined as the cannon under control of the ROV and the ROV at the surface, side of the pool.
 Company members may reach in with a hand to remove the cannon from the ROV and place it on the pool deck.

-The cannon will weigh less than 120 Newtons in water.
+The cannon will weigh less than 50 Newtons in water.